Scaphix/my_inventory_manager/README.md

 **Purpose**
 - Provide users with a simple and effective way to track inventory levels and manage products directly from the terminal.
 - Help small business owners maintain accurate records of their stock, reduce manual errors, and make informed decisions about restocking or pricing.
-- Offer a practical learning experience for understanding how programming concepts can be applied to real-world business problems.

 **Primary User Needs**
 - Easily add, update, delete, and view items in the inventory.
 - Keep track of product quantities and prices with minimal technical knowledge.
-- Store data safely for later use, with the option to extend the system to save data to a file or connect to Google Sheets.
+- Store data safely in Google Sheets for persistent storage and easy access across sessions.
 - Receive clear and user-friendly feedback through color-coded messages in the terminal.

 **Business Goals**